-Our first PiWORKS speaker is Professor Maggie Chen from Cardiff University on Financial Mathematics and the journey that led her to where she is today.
-This event was jointly hosted with Cardiff’s Women In Math Society (find them on twitter @WiMCardiff) and will be chaired by their lead, PhD student Tasarla Deadman, who has also founded the Cardiff node of the Piscopia Society.
+Our first PiWORKS speaker on Tuesday, 27 October, was Professor Maggie Chen from Cardiff University on Financial Mathematics and the journey that led her to where she is today.
+This event was jointly hosted with Cardiff’s Women In Math Society (find them on twitter @WiMCardiff) and was chaired by their lead, PhD student Tasarla Deadman, who has also founded the Cardiff node of the Piscopia Society.